-Where do comments jump in and how do they really help to facilitate collaboration among the team?
+Where do comments jump in and how do they really help to facilitate collaboration among the translation team?
 Well, to start with you need to pay attention to pre-existing assets to utilize for translation.
 Whether you managed translation projects before or just imported a terminology database and translation memory to the system, these things should be communicated and discussed with the translation team.
-Most common existing assets include style guides, terminology and translation memory.
+The most common existing assets include style guides, terminology, and translation memory.
 Let’s explore how can specific team members handle the comments to influence the collaboration factor.

 Collaboration in Localization Projects

 It really doesn’t matter if you choose to project or you organize and manage the translation team yourself.
 An advanced translation platform should provide a transparent platform where the project creator (Project Manager) can see who will translate the project.